Meet the Tutors and LC&CTA Associates

 Co Director/ HPD Course Coordinator & Tutor

 Chris is a Person-Centred trained, BACP Accredited & UKRC Registered Counsellor and Psychotherapist who also works in Private Practice.
 As well as her Diploma in Person-Centred Counselling, Chris holds an MA in Counselling & Psychotherapy, a Certificate in Education, and an AEB Certificate in Counselling Supervision.
-She is currently involved in supervising her students’ research in Counselling and Psychotherapy and pursuing her own research into Diversity Issues in the Counselling profession; she has presented her research work on a number of occasions at national level; including research undertaken with LC&CTA Co Director Juanita Harriot.
+She is currently involved in supervising her students’ research in Counselling and Psychotherapy and pursuing her own research into Diversity Issues in the Counselling profession; she has presented her research work on a number of occasions at national level, including research on Rogers' Concept of Another Characteristic latterly defined as Relational Depth.

 Chris is a published author and has gained broad experience as a Counselling Trainer in FE & AE Institutions London wide.
 In her small Private Practice Chris also offers supervision to other counsellors.

-Chris is a co-founder of LC&CTA and has taught in the Borough of Lewisham since 1996; she comes from a Working Class background and Italian immigrant heritage.
+Chris is the founder of LC&CTA and has taught in the Borough of Lewisham since 1996; she comes from a Working-Class background and Italian immigrant heritage.

 Andrew Zap